 Clicking 'Select Source' will display all the inputs you can choose from.
 Find your microphone in the listed options and hover your mouse over it until an additional menu appears.
-(If you see an option for 'Channels 1 and 2' make sure you click here, otherwise you'll only have sound from one speaker.)
+(If you see an option for 'Channels 1 and 2' make sure you click here, otherwise you'll only have sound through one speaker.)

 TIP: you may be able to select your microphone from the Quick start menu.